Grand Sites of France

 The label 'Grand Site de France' has been granted to 33 locations in mainland France, which belong to the organisation known as the RGSF (Réseau des Grands Sites de France - network of Grand Sites of France).

-Of these Grand Sites, six are authorised to use the 'Grand Site of France' logo having met the stringent requirements: required to demonstrate that the site is being developed and sustained in harmony with the local environment.
+Of these Grand Sites, six are authorised to use the 'Grand Site of France' logo having met the stringent requirements, principally being required to demonstrate that the site is being developed and sustained in harmony with the local environment.
 These are indicated below.

 Aven d'Orgnac

-Aven d'Orgnac, cave system in the Gard department of Languedoc-Roussillon near the Gorges de l'Ardeche
+Aven d'Orgnac, cave system in the Ardeche department of the Rhone-Alpes near the Gorges de l'Ardeche

 Pointe de Raz